Saha in Berkeley serves creative Yemeni cuisine you've never had before

 But in the ever-changing East Bay restaurant scene, location matters.
 Saha is a few blocks south of the busier area of Shattuck, where people might go to dinner before or after a movie or a play at Berkeley Rep. When it first opened, Saha received excellent reviews in the San Francisco Chronicle, East Bay Express, Edible East Bay and the Mercury News.
 When the reviews were first published, the restaurant was always busy at night, but lunch “never worked,” nor did brunch.
 “I was doing a triple shift sometimes,” he said.
 “It was really hard.”
 But in the past year, media attention has dropped and so has business.
 It’s serious enough that Aboghanem decided to return to his former space at the Hotel Carlton.

-After Saha closed, a restaurant called Phlox Commons opened in its place.
+After the San Francisco Saha closed, a restaurant called Phlox Commons opened in its place.
 When Phlox recently closed, Aboghanem took back the space, where he will open a wine bar serving small plates.
 He plans to open Saha Lounge: Tapas & Wine Bar in a few months.

 This is not to say that the Berkeley location is closing — far from it — but it does mean the Yemeni-born chef will be commuting back and forth between the two restaurants.
 Aboghanem is originally from Sana’a.
 Due to the civil war in Yemen that broke out in 2015, he hasn’t been back in four years.